Deadlines

 • Completed Trinity On-Campus Program application form and a $50.00 non-refundable application fee.

 • A résumé or autobiographical sketch detailing your educational background, volunteer, and employment experience.
+Students choose the format or length they prefer.
+Typically, these are 1-2 pages.

 • Two letters of recommendation from individuals who are familiar with your academic, volunteer, and/or employment performance.
+We suggest that recommenders focus on what they think is important: academic abilities, personal character, professionalism, and leadership achievements are all things we look for in letters.

-• Personal Interview at the invitation of department faculty
+• Personal interview at the invitation of department faculty.

 Cohort Selection